roberddd/PF2B/docs/workflow/browse_via_plantfactory.md

     ![Bridge](../images/bridge_disconnected_pf-running.webp){ .img-box }

 - :blender_icon_file_refresh:: Check Bridge status.
 - **Close Bridge**: Closes the PF2B Bridge between Blender and PlantFactory.
-To import plants again, you will need to restart the bridge along with a new instance of PlantFactory
+To import plants again, you will need to restart the bridge along with a new instance of PlantFactory.
-- **Close PlantFactory**: Force close all PlantFactory instances
+- **Close PlantFactory**: Force close all PlantFactory instances.